Continuous Integration and Continuous Deployment

 cd junqo-platform

-file at the root of the project.
-This file should contain the password for the database user.
-The content of the file should look like this:
+First, you need to create a db_password.conf file at the root of the project.
+You can use the db_password_example.conf file to create the new one.
+This file contain the password for the database user.

-file, you can proceed to deploy the Junqo-platform using Docker Compose.
+After creating the db_password.conf and the junqo_back/.env files, you can proceed to deploy the Junqo-platform using Docker Compose.

 Development deployment